 Injuries From Motorcycle Accidents Would Not Make No-Fault Coverage More Expensive

-It’s ironic that the problem with No-Fault billing which insurance companies face today is extensive and fraudulent medical treatment billed by doctors for treatment of soft tissue injuries sustained by people in cars.
-The majority of the fraudulent treatment in New York State has been reported to occur in just two counties, Brooklyn and Bronx.
+What makes No-Fault expensive for insurance companies is extensive fraudulent medical treatment billed by doctors for treatment of soft tissue injuries sustained by people in cars.
+And the majority of fraudulent No-Fault treatment in New York State has been reported to occur in just two counties, Brooklyn and Bronx.

 The amount paid out on many No-Fault claims for soft tissue injuries in a car accident can cost as much as the hospital and surgical treatment provided to an injured motorcyclist.